Marcus Semien Preview, Player Props: Rangers vs. Twins

 Marcus Semien At The Plate

-- Semien leads Texas in slugging percentage (.462) thanks to 55 extra-base hits.
+- Semien has an OPS of .809, fueled by an OBP of .348 and a team-best slugging percentage of .462 this season.

-- Among qualifying batters in MLB, his batting average ranks 31st, his on-base percentage ranks 38th, and he is 45th in the league in slugging.
+- Among qualifying hitters in MLB play, his batting average ranks 28th, his on-base percentage ranks 36th, and he is 44th in the league in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.